vue-stripe/vue-stripe/README.md

-# Vue Stripe Checkout 3 Beta
+# Vue Stripe Checkout

-Welcome to the Vue Stripe Checkout 3 Beta!
+Welcome to the Vue Stripe Checkout 3!
 This version is still incomplete, but please let me know what's missing or what you're expecting from this version by [creating an issue](https://github.com/jofftiquez/vue-stripe-checkout/issues/new).
 Every feedback helps.

-### IMPORTANT
+### LEGACY

-To be able to start using Stripe Checkout version 3, kindly follow [these instructions](https://stripe.com/docs/payments/checkout/client) first.
+Old version (version 2) is still available [here](https://github.com/jofftiquez/vue-stripe-checkout/tree/v2).

 ### Table of Contents